kyagi/shell-pop-el/README.md

 Use `M-x customize-group RET shell-pop RET` to set further options such as hotkey, window height and position.

 After saving the customized values, your .emacs file would be like as follows.
 Note that you need to type Ctrl-q beforehand when you input a CONTROL CHARACTER on Emacs.
-For example, if you want to assign "C-t"(=Ctrl-t) to the shell-pop hot key, Ctrl-q Ctrl-t results in what you expect for `shell-pop-universal-key' in the example below.
+For example, if you want to assign "C-t"(=Ctrl-t) to the shell-pop hot key, Ctrl-q Ctrl-t results in what you expect for `shell-pop-universal-key'.
+This is displayed as ^T in the example below.

     (custom-set-variables
      ;; custom-set-variables was added by Custom.
      ;; If you edit it by hand, you could mess it up, so be careful.
      ;; Your init file should contain only one such instance.
      ;; If there is more than one, they won't work right.
-     '(shell-pop-universal-key "")
+     '(shell-pop-universal-key "^T")
      '(shell-pop-shell-type (quote ("ansi-term" "*ansi-term*" (lambda nil (ansi-term shell-pop-term-shell))))) '(shell-pop-term-shell "/bin/bash")
      '(shell-pop-window-position "bottom"))